NickB1/WeewxJSON/README.md

 # WeewxJSON

-Weewx driver for parsing JSON data from a HomeWizard bases weather station.
+Weewx driver for parsing JSON data from a HomeWizard based weather station.